rmguy/blog/published/death_and_fish.md

 Haddie had been trying to learn funny lately.
 Cats said it was a vital part of "hobnobbery", so she was subtitling everything in her head.
 She didn't understand the difference between her-funny and them-funny yet, though she was sure it was of some consequence to him.

-_An old joke: Boy meets girl at mom's funeral.
+_An old joke: Boy meets girl at dad's funeral.
 Instant chemistry.
 Girl leaves unexpectedly.
 Boy searches around for a few days, no luck._

 How does this end?

 _Them-funny: Boy tells therapist.
-Therapist says: "Maybe try Tinder?".
+Therapist says: "Maybe try Tinder instead?"
 Boy says: "Hmm.. do they have a bereavement filter?"..
 Big joke._

 _Her-funny: Boy gets home.
-Only later realizes.. it wasn't his mom's funeral._
+Only later realizes.. it wasn't his dad's funeral._
 _Go figure._

 Haddie snapped out of her reverie.

 They were in a brightly lit room.
 The man sitting across Drew had just introduced himself as Riak from the Death Wish Foundation, a non-profit committed to fulfilling the dying wishes of children with terminal conditions.
+Most often these wishes also involved the transfer of deeds and insurance to the next of kin.

 He'd setup a camera to record the process.
 He'd said it was for impact evaluation, even though Drew hadn't asked.

 Truth was, the Foundation needed full cerebral baseline footage, right down to pupil dilation.

 Drew was prattling on about something.

-"I love her, and my wish is to see her settled and happy..".
+"He's dead now.
+I love her, and my wish is to see her settled and happy..".
 Riak turned the camera off with a grimace.

 _Video edited to cut out retching noises_